krinj/pytorch-style-transfer/README.md

 | Docker      | Container.               | Neural networks and inference code can often come with a lot of messy dependencies.
 Jamming it all into a Docker image makes it easy to run anywhere without having to worry about dependencies.
 The worker is built into a Docker image, and can be run either locally or on the cloud. |
 | TravisCI    | CICD.                    | Deployment is a pain.
 Imagine if I had to manually build and deploy the React site every time I made a change!
 Instead, I can just configure Travis with some instructions, so that every time I push a new commit to this repository, Travis will build and deploy both the React site and the Docker container for me automatically. |

+## To Do

+There's always room to improve.
+Here is the list of what I'd do next if I were to continue this project.

+- [ ] **Research and implement an inference model that is much faster than what we have now**.
+This one is great for educational purposes, but it is way too slow.
+I want a style transfer model that can work in seconds - or even on video!
+- [ ] **Look into serverless inference**.
+I already had a shot at this but failed, so I'll have to try again.
+I basically want a Lambda service, but for GPU enabled Docker containers.
+Right now I have to run a 24/7 polling GPU container to support the service.
+Not great.
+- [ ] **Improve the queuing and status polling mechanisms**.
+I'm a bit of a newbie still at solutions architecture.
+Maybe I should ask someone with more experience on how to improve the design - for example, how should I poll and report the progress of a job?
+- [ ] **Unit and integration tests**.
+If this 'mini project' was to be complete, we'd also need a test suite for all the components included.